Car Repossession Rights in Georgia

 Can I stop my car from being repossessed in Georgia?

 Yes, you can potentially stop repossession by communicating with your lender, catching up on missed payments, or negotiating a loan modification.
+Filing for bankruptcy also triggers an automatic stay, which immediately halts repossession proceedings and other creditor actions.
 Options may include temporary payment reductions, extended loan terms, or interest rate adjustments.
 Act quickly and keep detailed records of all communications with your lender.

 How does car repossession affect my credit score?